ntaraujo/gse/README.md

 p.load_config(config)
 p.save_file()

+# In IPython Notebook you can also preview with the following, where t is measured in seconds
+p.final_clip.ipython_display(t=15)

 # Note that for video, the longest time is spent in p.save_file(), so there is no much to do for saving this time

 # Experimental, I don't know if will work: